United Regional Basketball League: Media coverage

-The URBL's opening ceremonies and doubleheader were covered live over ABC-5 (now TV5) is a produced by ABC Sports.
-Television coverage then took a break and returned during the championship series although on a delayed basis on NBN-4.
+The URBL's opening ceremonies and doubleheader were covered live over ABC-5.
+Television coverage then took a break and returned during the championship series, on a delayed basis on NBN-4.

 Aside from television, the URBL enjoyed good print coverage from both local and national newspapers, tabloids and magazines.
-Some of Lactovitale's home games saw some time over local radio stations.
+Some of Lactovitale's home games saw time over local radio stations.